51bitquant/binance-tradingview-webhook-bot/README.md

 resolve your domain to your server ip.

 After setup your own server, you also need to install the nginx software.
-For MacOs system, you can just type this command into your
+For window, you can download from [https://nginx.org/en/download.html](https://nginx.org/en/download.html) , For MacOs system, you can just type this command into your terminal:
-terminal:

 > brew install nginx